403-html/the-qa-architecture-handbook/README.md

 # The QA architecture handbook: Guide for building a quality-first culture

-This short guide provides a structured framework and practical advice for building a rock-solid, end-to-end QA architecture in an organization.
+This short guide provides a structured framework and practical advice for building a rock-solid, end-to-end (not to be confused with the test layer) QA architecture in an organization.

 This handbook is designed to assist you, whether you are beginning to develop your QA processes, or you're seeking to enhance your current practices, by